Caminito del indio Caminito del indio

 Atahualpa Yupanqui was born in the Argentinan pampas some 200 KM from its capital Buenos Aires of a mixed Creole and Indian father and a mother from Basque Country of Northern Spain.
 He was originally called Héctor Roberto Chavero Aramburu but adopted his current name in honor of two ancient Inca kings, something he learned a lot about when he combed northwestern Argentina in search of local Indian culture when he was young.
 He has since become a famous guitarist, writer, singer and composer and the most important 20th century Argentinian folk musician.
 He was once a member of the Argentinian Communist Party and even took part in a failed uprising in 1931 after which he sought political refuge in Uruguay and did not return to Argentina until three years later.
 He was invited to sing on the Argentinian radio in Buenos Aires in 1935, which was also the year he met his future wife and lifelong musical collaborator the pianist Antonieta Paula Pepin Fitzpatrick, nicknamed "Nenette", aka "Pablo Del Cerro".

-a contract with "Chant Du Monde", the recording company that published his first LP in Europe, "Minero Soy" (I am a Miner), which was voted winner of first prize for Best Foreign Disc at the Charles Cros Academy against some 350 other competitors from all over Europe in its International Folklore Contest, following which he toured Europe.
+He visited France in 1949 and gave a performance in Paris July 1950 at the invitation of Edith Piaf and signed a contract with "Chant Du Monde", the recording company that published his first LP in Europe, "Minero Soy" (I am a Miner), which was voted winner of first prize for Best Foreign Disc at the Charles Cros Academy against some 350 other competitors from all over Europe in its International Folklore Contest, following which he toured Europe.
 But because he was a Communists, his works were banned by President Juan Peron in Argentina.

-952, Yupanqui returned to Buenos Aires and broke with the Communist Party.
+In 1952, Yupanqui returned to Buenos Aires and broke with the Communist Party.
 In 1963–1964, he toured Colombia, Italy, Morroco, Egypt, Israel and Japan.
 When he toured Spain in 1967, he and his wife loved it so much that they had a house built in Cerro Colorado in Córdoba but for professional and other reasons, chose to settle in Paris.

-1985, the Konex Foundation of Argentina, granted him the pretigious Diamond Konex Award as the most important popular musician in the previous decade and in 1989, at the request of the University of Nanterre, Yupanqui wrote the Parole sacrée ( the Sacred Spoken Word), a tribute to all oppressed peoples who fought to free themselves as part of the celebration of the centenary of the French Revolution.
+In February 1968, Yupanqui was named Knight of Ordes des Arts et des Lettres by the French Ministry of Culture for his lifelong work in enriching the literature of the French nation.
+Some of his songs are now included in the programs of Institutes and Schools where Castilian Literature is taught.
+In 1985, the Konex Foundation of Argentina, granted him the pretigious Diamond Konex Award as the most important popular musician in the previous decade and in 1989, at the request of the University of Nanterre, Yupanqui wrote the Parole sacrée ( the Sacred Spoken Word), a tribute to all oppressed peoples who fought to free themselves as part of the celebration of the centenary of the French Revolution.
 He died in 1992, at the age of 84 in Nîmes, France and in accordance with his wishes, his remains were cremated and dispersed on his beloved Colorado Hill on 8 June 1992.

 沒有留言: